• Skip to primary navigation

 2. If your batter seems too moist to roll, chill the batter for up to 30 minutes.
 Also coat your hands with cocoa powder to make it easier to roll the truffles.

-3. Setting Truffles.
-While truffle is still wet, sprinkle any toppings that you want to stick to the top of the freshly dipped truffles.
-When you feel the coating is solid enough to touch, set the truffles unsealed in a dry place to set at room temperature until ready to eat.
+3. Setting truffles.
+While the truffle chocolate is still wet, sprinkle any toppings that you want to stick to the top of the freshly dipped bites.
+When you feel the coating is solid enough to touch, set the bites unsealed in a dry place to set at room temperature until ready to eat.

 brownie truffles